Docker network security

 Therefore, we must examine new network and security models, as old tools and methods won’t meet these demands.
 A new network and security model requires you to mitigate against a new attack vector.
 Bad actors’ intent stays the same.
 They are not going away anytime soon.
 But they now have a different and potentially easier attack surface if misconfigured.

-I would consider the container attack surface pretty significant; if not locked down, many default tools will be at the disposal of bad actors.
-For example, we have image vulnerability, access control exploits, container escape, privilege escalation, application code exploits, attacks on the docker host, and all the docker components.
+I would consider the container attack surface pretty significant; bad actors will have many default tools if not locked down.
+For example, we have image vulnerabilities, access control exploits, container escapes, privilege escalation, application code exploits, attacks on the docker host, and all the docker components.

 Docker security options: A final security note

 Containers by themselves are secure, and the kernel is pretty much battle-tested.
 You will not often encounter kernel compromises, but they happen occasionally.
-A container escape is hard to orchestrate unless misconfiguration could result in excessive privileges.
-You should stay clear of setting container capabilities that provide excessive privileges from a security standpoint.
+A container escape is brutal to orchestrate unless misconfiguration could result in excessive privileges.
+From a security standpoint, it would be best to stay clear of setting container capabilities that provide excessive privileges.

 Minimise container capabilities: Reduce the attack surface.

-If you minimize the container’s capabilities, you are stripping down the container’s functionality to a bare minimum.
-And we mentioned this in the container security video.
-Therefore, the attack surface is limited and minimizes the attack vector available to the attacker.
+If you minimize the container’s capabilities, you are stripping down its functionality to a bare minimum—we mentioned this in the container security video.
+Therefore, the attack surface is limited, and the attack vector available to the attacker is minimized.

-You also want to keep an eye on the CAP_SYS_ADMIN.
+You also want to keep an eye on CAP_SYS_ADMIN.
 This flag grants access to an extensive range of privileged activities.
-There are many other capacities that containers run by default that can cause havoc.
+Containers run many other capacities by default that can cause havoc.

 Conclusion: